Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 ## Bonus Actions

-Various class features, spells, and other abilities let you take an additional action on your turn called a :rsc-bonus-action: **Bonus Action**.
+Various class features, spells, and other abilities let you take an additional action on your turn called a :rsc-b: **Bonus Action**.
 The Cunning Action feature for a Rogue, allows it to take a Bonus Action.
 You can take a Bonus Action **only** when a special ability, a spell, or another feature of the game states that you can do something as a Bonus Action.
 You otherwise don't have a Bonus Action to take.

 You choose when to take a Bonus Action during your turn unless the Bonus Action's timing is specified.
 Anything that deprives you of the ability to take Actions also prevents you from taking a Bonus Action.